For TTY assistance, please use one of the following 24 hour relay call numbers:

 We will let you know if you are accepted into our Hardship Program within five business days from receipt of the application.

 If you are accepted into our Hardship Program, we will:

 If you have any questions about our Hardship Assistance Program, call us on 02 9113 0404 (Monday to Friday, 9.00am to 5.00pm AEST) and we’ll be happy to help.
 To access our Financial Hardship Policy, visit electricityinabox.com.au/hardship-policy

 There are different payment options available to hardship customers, including:

 Regular Payment Plans

 Our Regular Payment Plans are designed to assist our customers manage their payments in regular instalments.
-We will accept any Regular Payment Plan that will allow our customers to pay their on-going energy usage (based on a reasonable 12 month forecast) and any outstanding amounts over an agreed length of time.
 These instalments can be made weekly, fortnightly or monthly.
 We will work with you to arrange a payment plan that suits your needs.

 When you are in our hardship program, we will offer you flexible payment options to suit your individual situation.

 We will see if another energy plan may be better for you.
 If you agree, we can transfer you to a better energy plan for free.